scalacenter/sprees/README.md

 | [Scala Compose](https://github.com/virtuslab/scala-compose) – a tool to enable multi-modular projects for Scala CLI. | [@bishabosha](https://github.com/bishabosha) |
 | [The Scala 3 Compiler](https://github.com/lampepfl/dotty) | [@smarter](https://github.com/smarter) |

 ## San Francisco, USA.
-Wednesday, 7th of December 2022
+Friday or Saturday, 9th or 10th of June 2023

 The exact time and place are not confirmed yet – stay tuned on the Scala Center communication channels for more updates, and register nontheless if the location and tentative times work for you.